igemsoftware2019/Team_UESTC_Software/README.md

 Then, you can visit http://localhost:80 to see our project running on your local.

-### Note: Not all function run normally on docker.
+### Note : Not all function run normally on docker.
 If you want to use prediction function, please goto [BioMaster2.0](http://bio.biomaster-uestc.com/public/index.php/main/home) have a try!!!

 ## Abuout BioMaster2.0